-The faculty of the Indiana University Maurer School of Law has a long history of scholarship.
-The Jerome Hall Law Library attempts to obtain at least two copies of all books authored by the Maurer faculty, one for our general collection and one for the faculty writings collection in our Rare Book Room.
+The Jerome Hall Law Library attempts to obtain at least two copies of all books authored by the Maurer faculty, one for our general collection and one for the faculty writings collection in our Archives Room.
 Additionally we collect copies of books authored or edited by others, but containing chapters by Maurer faculty.
 This digital gallery is just a sample of some of the recent books produced by our faculty.
 If available, links to electronic versions of the book or chapter are included.

 Arrangement is by publication year, then by the last name of the faculty member authoring the publication.
 Use the search box, in the upper left-hand corner, to find a specific author/title.